UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/SUEWSDatabase.rst

 ----------

 * To get familiar with the urban database connected to SUEWS and how to add information into the database.
-* Explore the influence on urban energy balance when installing solar panels on roofs in a sub-urban urban typology for an area in Gothenburg, Sweden.
+* Explore the influence on urban energy balance and budget when installing solar panels on roofs in a sub-urban area in Gothenburg, Sweden.

 Initial Steps
 -------------